Elshaden/popup-card/README.md

 - Edit existing popup cards
 - Publish or unpublish popup cards
 - View which users have seen each popup

+#### Creating Popup Cards

+When creating a popup card in the Nova admin panel, pay special attention to the **name** field:

+1. The **name** field must be unique for each popup card
+2. This name is used to reference the popup card in your code via the `->name()` method
+3. The popup card must be created in the admin panel **before** it can be displayed in your code

+For example, if you want to use `->name('2fa-reminder')` in your code, you must first create a popup card with the name "2fa-reminder" in the Nova admin panel.

+#### User Interaction

 The system will automatically show the latest active and published popup card to users when they access the page where the popup is configured.
 Users can:
 - Close the popup card